pramodrj07/blog/_posts/2021-04-26-Golang-channels.md

 tags: featured
 ---

-The channels in golang are communication lines between the Goroutines.
+Channels in golang are communication lines between the Goroutines.
 It can be biredctional as we can send and receive with the channel operator (<-)

 Channels are associated with a data type which determines what it can transport.
 The channel cannot transport any other type of data.